Why is my pressure washer buildup

 Cleaning

-The answer to 'why is my pressure washer buildup' is that there are several common causes, including mineral deposits from hard water, clogged nozzles, and improper storage.
-These can lead to reduced water pressure, uneven spray patterns, and other performance issues.
+The answer to 'why is my pressure washer buildup' is that pressure washers can experience buildup for several common reasons, including mineral deposits from hard water, clogged nozzles, and improper storage or maintenance.
+Symptoms of buildup may include reduced water pressure, uneven spray patterns, and difficulty starting the machine.

 Step-by-Step Guide